PrincessRTFM/WoLua/docs/README.md

 - The [Party API][party api] has details about the current player's party and party members
 - The [Toast API][toast api] contains a handful of functions for creating the "toast message" popups, like quest objective completion or moving to a new part of the map

+## Querying values

+Since a lot of game values are stored as numeric IDs and translated into the client language, trying to check conditions against text strings can be tricky at best.
+For this reason, WoLua exposes the internal IDs of many things for simpler checks.
+Unfortunately, this then raises a new problem: how do you _get_ the ID of the thing you want to check for?
+You could write a script that just prints it into your chat, but WoLua also includes a command to query (at least some of) those IDs for you: `/wolua query`.

+In order to query a value, you have to specify _what_ value you're interested in, as an argument to the `query` subcommand.
+Each one will print relevant information to your chat, or - if for some reason, you aren't logged into a character - an error about the information not being available.
+Please note that all queries require you to be logged in and _not_ in a loading screen, since the relevant data isn't available when you don't technically "exist" in the game.

+- `id` will print your _universally unique_ character ID, which may be useful for storing per-character settings in scripts
+- `class` and `job` will both print your class/job ID, name, and abbreviation, along with your current level as known to scripts (via `Game.Player.Level`)
+- `mount` will print the ID and name (with appropriate `a`/`an` article) of your current mount, if you're mounted
+- `zone` will print the ID of your current map zone; be aware that different wards in housing districts and different estates of the same size each share the _same_ zone ID
+- `weather` will print the ID, the Title Case name, and the description for whatever the current zone's active weather is

+If there are other values you would like queryable, please [open an issue][issue tracker] and make a request.

 [chocobo api]: <chocobo.md>